Soccer, Basketball, Softball

 After a trip to the ER and ensuing visit to a pediatrician at CHOP in Chalfont, Lynch still didn’t have confirmation that she’d torn her ACL.
 A visit to an orthopedic doctor and an MRI, however, did.

-“That night the doctor called my mom and said it was an MCL and ACL tear,” Hughes said.
+“That night the doctor called my mom and said it was an MCL and ACL tear,” she said.
 “It wasn’t a huge surprise, but a little part of me was hoping it was just a sprain, and all my coaches and my friends were saying, ‘You never know.’”

 With the confirmation came the unimaginable realization that her high school days of competing in sports were over.